pyg-team/pytorch_geometric/docs/source/tutorial/compile.rst

      - **1.4727s**
      - **2.29x**

-To reproduce these results, run:
+To reproduce these results, run

 .. code-block:: console